FREE wildlife photos

 Family Parthenopidae

 Features: Body width about 6cm.
-A domed body covers spindly walking legs.
+A domed body covers the spindly walking legs.
 Eyes tiny and close together at the top of a rather triangular head.
 The pincers are large and angular.

 Status and threats: This crab is listed as 'Endangered' on the Red List of threatened animals of Singapore.

-A domed body covers spindly walking legs.
+A domed body covers its limbs.

-Changi, May 06
+Changi, Jul 06

 Large, angular pincers